joaquintides/drswo/README.md

 The status quo (`Compare` must induce a full SWO on all possible values of `Key`) is unacceptably strict and hardly the intent of the standard.
-As reasonable interpretation is left open, we're beginning to see divergences between C++ standard library implementations.
+As reasonable interpretation is left open, we're beginning to see observable divergences between C++ standard library implementations.

 **Arguments in favor of partition-based lookup semantics**